Community Services Manager Interview Questions

 Explanation: This is another operational question in which the interviewer is seeking to determine how you collaborate with other organizations.
 Collaboration is another key skill of effective leaders.
 You should be able to discuss your experience doing this or the plans you have going forward to accomplish this goal.

 Example: “A community development organization is only as good as the partnerships it creates and the other organizations it collaborates with.
 I go to great lengths to develop relationships with the leaders of other organizations who contribute to the welfare of the community.
 I then leverage these relationships to pool our resources for a common goal.
-This also helps us to ensure that there is no duplication of programs or services and that the resources we have are being used effectively.”
+This also helps us ensure there is no duplication of programs or services and the resources we have are being used effectively.”

 Question: Can you describe an experience in which your ability to work well with others and reconcile differences helped you manage a community development project to successful completion?

 Explanation: This is a behavioral question.
 Behavioral questions seek to understand how you would react to a specific situation you are likely to encounter in this role.
 Behavioral questions are best answered using the STAR framework.
-You state the Situation, describe the Task you are trying to accomplish, talk about the actions you took or will take, and then discuss the Results.
+You state the Situation, describe the Task you are trying to accomplish, talk about the Actions you took or will take, and then discuss the Results.

 Example: “An example of how I’ve been able to work with others to manage a community program occurred recently.
-Our team had developed a plan for an after school program to assist families whose children were alone between when school ended and when their parents came home from work.
+Our team had developed a plan for an after-school program to assist families whose children were alone between when school ended and when their parents came home from work.
 Our goal was to create a program that was effective, affordable, and inclusive.
 We started by meeting with the parents and school officials to determine the need and discuss several options to address it.
 We then used this information to develop a program that we piloted at one school.
 We made a few adjustments and then expanded the program throughout the community.
-This helped working parents to feel comfortable about where their kids were after school got out.”
+This helped working parents feel comfortable about where their kids were after school got out.”

 Additional Community Services Manager Interview Questions